(☞ﾟヮﾟ)☞ What is this?

 In America, you may have heard of Benihanas, a teppanyaki restaurant where the chef performs a crazy cool show with the cooking utensils.

 Teppanyaki isn’t really a show in Japan

 It’s generally far more low-key professional.
-Where the “show” is the skill at which the chef in front of you moves the ingredients around on the teppan and how fluidly they carve, flip, and cook.
+Where the “show” is the food preparation skill the chef shows off in front of you — as they move the ingredients around on the teppan and how fluidly skilled chefs can carve, flip, and cook.

 It’s a little hard to explain in words, so it’s video time!

 As you can see there’s a lot less food throwing going on. 🙂

 Typical Teppanyaki Ingredients